ajafff/tslint-consistent-codestyle/README.md

 ### "Inheritance" / Extending configurations:

 As mentioned above, a type's configuration is used as base for the configuration of all of it's subtypes.
-Of course the subtype can override any inherited configuration option by providing a new value or disable it by setting a falsy value other than `undefined`.
+Of course the subtype can override any inherited configuration option by providing a new value or disable it by setting any falsy value.

 For example there is a base type `default` that applies to every other type, if it is not declared as `final`.
 We will cover that concept later in the examples section.